 NOTE – Many thanks to Aaron N9SKN and Cliff WA9YXG, who pointed out errors in the schematics.
-They have been corrected, and N9SKN has built a working Sproutie from the schematics in this post so rest assured that if you follow them, you can too.
+They have been corrected.
+N9SKN, and several others, have built working Sprouties from the schematics in this post so rest assured that if you follow them, you can too.

 If you’re thinking about building this great little general coverage regen, I’d urge you not to print out any of this article to work from.
 The reason is that whenever I make an improvement or addition to this receiver, I edit this article.
 By working from a printout, you’ll be missing out on any changes I subsequently make.
 Having said that, The Sproutie works fine as is, so don’t be scared off from building it.

 I’ve mentioned before in posts how one of my first shortwave receivers as a teenager growing up in England (in fact, possibly the first) was a one tube battery-operated regen built from a kit.
 Many of the popular electronics magazines at the time, including my favorite, Practical Wireless, carried advertisements from a company called H.A.C. (“Hear All Continents”) who sold kits for simple HF regenerative receivers.
 This was the ad I remember best.
 To the teenage me, this receiver was the holy grail.
 With this receiver, there would be no stopping me.
 I would be the king of the hill, if only I could have this magnificent shortwave receiver –